vanjs-org/van/addons/van_cone/docs/COMPONENT_GUIDE.md

 }]
 ```

-### returning the route's element via import
+### define the route's component via import
-For more complex apps with many pages, the async import method may be more appropriate.
+A route's component can also be returned via import.

 ```javascript
 // Define route